 Social Contextual Factors in Alcohol Reinforcement

 Historically, addiction researchers in the psychological and medical disciplines have focused overwhelmingly on characteristics of the individual in examining alcohol reinforcement and susceptibility to addiction.
 This intensive focus on the individual ignores the substantial variation in drinking that occurs as a function of typical drinking context, variation that can be mapped both across cultures around the world as well as within cultures over time.
 Thus, a major emphasis of our previous and ongoing work in the alcohol research lab is an exploration of where people drink and of how social contextual factors can inform the understanding of alcohol-reinforcement.
-We have examined a range of social contextual factors as moderators of alcohol’s reinforcing effects and addiction susceptibility, including the heterogeneity of drinking groups (Fairbairn, Sayette, Levine, Cohn, & Creswell, 2013), the quality of relationships among individuals in these drinking contexts (Fairbairn & Cranford, in press; Fairbairn & Testa, in press), as well as the level of familiarity among these individuals (Fairbairn & Sayette, 2014; Fairbairn, Bresin et al., 2018; Fairbairn & Bresin, 2017; Fairbairn, 2016).
+We have examined a range of social contextual factors as moderators of alcohol’s reinforcing effects and addiction susceptibility, including the heterogeneity of drinking groups (Fairbairn, Sayette, Levine, Cohn, & Creswell, 2013), the quality of relationships among individuals in these drinking contexts (Fairbairn & Cranford, 2016; Fairbairn & Testa, 2016; Fairbairn, Briley et al., 2018) as well as the level of familiarity among these individuals (Fairbairn & Sayette, 2014; Fairbairn, Bresin et al., 2018; Fairbairn & Bresin, 2017; Fairbairn, 2016).

 In order to better understand the role of context in determining alcohol reinforcement, we have recently begun combining laboratory investigations of alcohol-response with methods that gauge experience outside the lab.
 We are now nearing completion of our first large-scale trial that combines laboratory and ambulatory measures.
 Our ambulatory work harnesses technological advances in the measurement of Blood Alcohol Content, as well as the measurement of emotional response, bringing some of the precision of the laboratory into the real world.
 Participants in our ambulatory studies take photographs of their surroundings at multiple time points throughout the day in response to random prompts on their mobile devices.
 Participants supply captions to these photographs, and photographs are classified by our lab for situational characteristics.
 In addition to supplying photographs, participants wear ankle devices that index their blood alcohol content continuously through the skin.
 The transdermal measurement of alcohol consumption produced by these devices have been validated in laboratory work and circumvent compliance and (at high levels of consumption) cognitive challenges associated with traditional self-report measures of alcohol consumption.
 In our future research, we plan to continue to combine ambulatory and laboratory measures of emotional response, as well as the mechanisms potentially underlying this response, in order to more fully understand alcohol’s effects in social context and alcohol reward more broadly.